srimani-programmer/Breast-Cancer-Predictor/README.md

 > This makes a local copy of the repository in your machine.

-Once you have cloned the `Breast-Cancer-Predictor' repository in Github, move to that folder first using change directory command on Linux, Mac, and Windows
+Once you have cloned the `Breast-Cancer-Predictor' repository in Github, move to that folder first using the change directory command on Linux, Mac, and Windows
 ```sh
 # This will change directory to a folder Hacktoberfest_20
 $ cd Breast-Cancer-Predictor